Yashovardhan-Singh/judgement-day-questions/The Candy Seller/problem.md

 He proposed a challenge for Divyansh that if he can find two indexes which sum up to the cost of the _special blue candies_ he would give him double the money, but if he failed Divyansh would have to give the candies to him for free.

-He assured Divyansh that he can always find two such indexs.
+He assured Divyansh that he can always find two such indexes.

 Your goal is to help Divyansh find, two such indexes.